backmeup/backmeup-proof-of-concept-play1.2/readme.md

 The aim of the BackMeUp Prototype is to provide a scalable personal data backup platform.
-The BackMeUp Prototype will allow users to create backups of their personal data that is scattered across the Web on social networks, Web mail services, cloud storage provides or media sharing sites.
+The BackMeUp Prototype will allow users to create backups of their personal data that is scattered across the Web (e.g. on social networks, Web mail services, cloud storage provides or media sharing sites).

 BackMeUp will feature a modular architecture in which new services can be supported through connector plugins.
 In addition to backup, users will also be able to schedule more complex processing workflows, including e.g.